f-ojo/fayoojo/content/project/gcsp.md

 ---
 ## Advance Personalized Learning ##
-I decided to choose personalized learning because of my passion for computer science education that I developed while at UMBC.
+I decided to choose personalized learning because of the passion for computer science education that I developed while at UMBC.
 I have worked on assistive technology for over 2 years and realized that integrating assistive devices to create learning platforms for users will disabilities would fit under personalized learning best.
 This is also what I plan on studying in graduate school.

 #### Motivation